What US companies need to know about the EU’s CSRD

 How will CSRD requirements impact your sustainability reporting strategy?

-EU Member States have until early July 2024 to incorporate the CSRD’s provisions into national law.
-Member States cannot reduce the requirements during this process, but they can add additional provisions.
+EU Member States have begun incorporating the CSRD’s provisions into national law.
+Member States cannot reduce the requirements, but they can add additional provisions.
 It will be critical that companies operating across Europe be aware of developments in the jurisdictions in which they operate.

 Download: Worldwide impact of CSRD - are you ready?